 4.386=4+310+8100+610004.386 = 4 + \frac{3}{10} + \frac{8}{100} + \frac{6}{1000}

 Compare the largest place values first.
-If the ones digits match, move to tenths, then hundredths, then thousandths.
+If the ones match, move to tenths, then hundredths, then thousandths.
+Compare 2.52.5 and 2.492.49: both have 22 ones, then tenths give 55 versus 44, so

 2.5>2.492.5 > 2.49

-Adding a trailing zero to the right does not change the value.
+Writing trailing zeros often helps, since 2.5=2.502.5 = 2.50 and a trailing zero on the right does not change the value.

-To round 4.3864.386 to the nearest hundredth, look at the thousandths digit.
-Since that digit is 66, the hundredths digit rounds up:
+Find the place you want, then look one digit to its right.
+To round 4.3864.386 to the nearest hundredth, the thousandths digit is 66, so the hundredths digit rounds up:

 4.3864.394.386 \approx 4.39

-To round the same number to the nearest tenth, look at the hundredths digit.
-Since that digit is 88, the tenths digit rounds up:
+To the nearest tenth, the hundredths digit is 88, so the tenths digit rounds up:

 4.3864.44.386 \approx 4.4

-Align decimal points so each place value stays in the same column.
+Align decimal points so each place stays in its column:

 12.45+3.7=12.45+3.70=16.1512.45 + 3.7 = 12.45 + 3.70 = 16.15

-When multiplying decimals, the product can have more decimal places than either factor.
-A useful check is size.
+The product can have more decimal places than either factor, so check by size:

 0.4×0.3=0.120.4 \times 0.3 = 0.12

-This makes sense because both factors are positive and less than 11, so the product should be less than either factor.
+This fits, because both factors are positive and less than 11, so the product should be smaller than either one.

 1.26÷0.3=12.6÷3=4.21.26 \div 0.3 = 12.6 \div 3 = 4.2

-This works because multiplying the dividend and divisor by the same nonzero power of 1010 does not change the quotient, as long as the divisor is not 00.
+Multiplying dividend and divisor by the same nonzero power of 1010 leaves the quotient unchanged, as long as the divisor is not 00.

 12.45+3.70=16.1512.45 + 3.70 = 16.15

 Now round the total to the nearest tenth.
-The tenths digit is 11, and the hundredths digit is 55, so the tenths digit rounds up:
+The tenths digit is 11, and the hundredths digit is 55, so it rounds up:

 16.1516.216.15 \approx 16.2

-This example shows the full chain: line up decimal points when adding, then round by checking the digit immediately to the right of the target place.
+The full chain: line up decimal points to add, then round by checking the digit immediately right of the target place.

-In addition and subtraction, you align by place value, not by the last digit.
+Forgetting to align decimal points.
+In addition and subtraction you align by place value, not by the last digit.
+Self-check: pad with trailing zeros so both numbers have the same length.

 Where Decimals Are Used

 Take 7.2687.268.
-Name the tenths, hundredths, and thousandths digits, then round the number to the nearest tenth and nearest hundredth.
-After that, add 7.268+0.457.268 + 0.45 by lining up the decimal points.
-That sequence checks whether the core idea really clicks.
+Name the tenths, hundredths, and thousandths digits, then round to the nearest tenth and the nearest hundredth.
+Finish by computing 7.268+0.457.268 + 0.45 with the decimal points lined up.
+Working that sequence end to end is the quickest way to confirm the place-value idea has stuck.

 Need help with a problem?